Mary Scudamore: Life and career

+A courtier Eleanor Bridges wrote that Elizabeth was liberal both with blows and evil words to Mary Shelton.
+Eight years later Mary, Queen of Scots, claimed that Bess of Hardwick had told her that Elizabeth had broken Mary Scudamore's finger with a candlestick.

+Costume at the Elizabethan court

 In 1571, Mary, as a chamberer, was given an allowance of clothing including satin for a gown, velvet to border and the gown, and sarcenet silk for its lining.
+Sarcenet was a fine translucent silk fabric.
 She was to receive similar fabric every year.
 Some of her clothes were gifts from the queen, made by her tailor Walter Fyshe.